owencooke/owencooke/README.md

 ---
 ### I am
->🎓 a third year BSc.
+>🎓 a third-year BSc.
 Computer Engineering Software Co-op Student from the University of Alberta.
 >
 >💼 currently employed at <a href="https://sites.ualberta.ca/~rafiq1/"> SMART LAB (Smart & Sustainable Manufacturing Systems LABoratory) </a>\
 > As a Software Engineer Research Assistant, I am: